maxfrischknecht/L-system-explorations/README.md

 # L-system-explorations

-A repository tackeling the diverse visual outputs of L-Systems
+A repository tackeling the diverse visual outputs of L-Systems.
+Based on a introduction by [Daniel Shiffmann](https://shiffman.net/) and his book [The Nature of Code](https://natureofcode.com/)

 ## Basics